pingcap/docs-tidb-operator/en/get-started.md

 > **Warning:**
 >
-> The minikube cluster is for demonstration purposes only. **Do not use** in production!
+> The minikube cluster is for demonstration purposes only. **Do not use** it for production.

 Before deployment, make sure the following requirements are satisfied: